Polyhedral surfaces in flat (2+1)-spacetimes and balanced cellulations on hyperbolic surfaces: Introduction

 We will consider spacetimes $M$ whose holonomy is obtained in the following way.
-For any element $\gamma\in \pi_1S$ we define $\tau(\gamma)\in \R^{2,1}$ and set $\rho_\tau(\gamma):=\rho(\gamma)+\tau(\gamma)$.
+For any element $\gamma\in \pi_1S$ we define $\tau(\gamma)\in \R^{2,1}$ and set $\rho_\tau(\gamma)x:=\rho(\gamma)x+\tau(\gamma)$ for all $x \in \R^{2,1}$.
 The image $\rho_\tau(\pi_1 S)$ is a subgroup of isometries of Minkowski space if and only if $\tau$ satisfies a cocycle condition.
 From a work of G. Mess \cite{mess,mess+} it is known that there exists a maximal open set in Minkowski space on which $\rho_\tau(\pi_1 S)$ acts freely and properly.
-This maximal open subset has two convex connected components, one future-complete and one past-complete.
-The quotient of such a connected component gives an example of what is known as flat globally hyperbolic maximal Cauchy compact (2+1)-spacetime, which is a concept coming from General Relativity.
-Let us denote (the marked isometry classes of) these quotients by $\Omega^+(\rho,\tau)$ and $\Omega^-(\rho,\tau)$ respectively.
-For the details of this construction we refer the reader to \cite{mess,mess+,bonsante,barbot} (the last two consider higher-dimensional generalizations).
+This maximal open set has two convex connected components, one future-complete and one past-complete.
+The quotient of such a connected component gives an example of what is known as flat globally hyperbolic maximal Cauchy compact (2+1)-spacetime, which is a concept coming from General Relativity (in short, flat GHMC \((2+1)\) spacetime ---we will often skip the reference to the dimension in the text).
+Let us denote these quotients by $\Omega^+(\rho,\tau)$ and $\Omega^-(\rho,\tau)$ respectively.

+For the details of this construction, we refer the reader to \cite{mess,mess+,bonsante,barbot} (the last two consider higher-dimensional generalizations).

 The following theorem implies Theorem~\ref{thmI} after an application of the Gauss map.